The Canterbury Men’s Centre

 – Doing one-off graphic projects for us

 – Being a “gopher” at the range of events that we facilitate/run.Lot’s of fun.

 – Being a drop-in support guy for men in crisis

 If you have other skills that you think could be helpful we’d appreciate you comments.
-Contact Donald through our contact page and say hello.
+Send a message to Donald through our contact section and say hello.

 - Ask us how you can volunteer to help out.

 - Make a regular or one off donation either by cheque or internet.

 - Payroll giving.
 Did you know you can now arrange for payments directly through your wages?
 Just take this to your accounts person and ask them to make the arrangements.

 - To make a one off donation use the Paypal Donation button on the right.

 We are a registered charity so all donations are tax deductible OUR BANK ACCOUNT DETAILS ARE: